defencedog/radxazero3E/CasaOS_Docker_Container_Bug.md

 Some user insisted its a memeru leak / resources [problem](https://github.com/getsentry/self-hosted/issues/1438#issuecomment-1119860236) Then I tried to edit `/etc/security/limits.conf` as explained in [RHEL tutorial](https://access.redhat.com/solutions/22105) but didn't succeed

 Finally I used some old debian packages.
+It must be noted in official [Docker documentation](https://docs.docker.com/engine/install/ubuntu/) these legacy packages are meant to be removed!
 Issued the following command & it skipped some packages but did install some other legacy packages.
 After this my existing CasaOS containers were completely removed.
 I installed new ones with no error
 ```
 for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get reinstall $pkg; done
 ```